 The impact of twin-row planting has been somewhat inconsistent.
-Yield increases (5 percent to 10 percent) due to twin-row planting have been documented with the NC-V 11, Perry and VA 98R varieties.
-Twin-row planting more consistently resulted in yield increases on light-textured soils (sands to loamy sands) than on medium- to heavy-textured soils (loam to sandy clay loams).
+Yield increases (5 to 10 percent) due to twin-row planting have been documented with the NC-V 11, Perry and VA 98R varieties, but data on the currently grown cultivars is not yet available.
+Twin-row planting more consistently resulted in yield increases on light-textured soils (sands to loamysands) than on medium- to heavy-textured soils (loam to sandy clay loams).
 Yield increases have been documented in twin-row plantings both with seed spaced 3 to 4 inches apart and with seed spaced 5 to 6 inches apart.
 Twin-row planting has also been noted to reduce the severity of TSWV disease.
 Good early season weed control is essential when planting in twin rows.